flutter/website/cookbook/design/drawer.md

 Now that we have a `Drawer` in place, we can add content to it!
 In this example, we will use a [`ListView`](https://docs.flutter.io/flutter/widgets/ListView-class.html).
-`ListView` is handy in this situation because it will allow users to scroll through the drawer if the content takes up more space than the screen supports.
+While we could use a `Column` Widget, `ListView` is handy in this situation because it will allow users to scroll through the drawer if the content takes up more space than the screen supports.

 We will populate the `ListView` with a [`DrawerHeader`](https://docs.flutter.io/flutter/material/DrawerHeader-class.html) and two [`ListTile`](https://docs.flutter.io/flutter/material/ListTile-class.html)